Junior Section: First Prize £750; Second Prize £400

-14. Competitors must arrive at least 30 minutes before their allocated performance time for their audition.
-If selected for the finalists rehearsal and concert again they must arrive at least 30 minutes before their allocated times.
-They must notify their arrival to the Competition Administrator's staff at the administration desk at the Routh Concert Hall Bromsgrove School, Worcester Rd, Bromsgrove B61 7DU where the auditions, the finalists rehearsals and concert will be held.
+17. Competitors must arrive at least 30 minutes before their allocated performance time for their audition.
+If selected for the finalists’ rehearsal and concert again they must arrive at least 30 minutes before their allocated times.
+They must notify their arrival to the Competition Administrator's staff at the administration desk at the Routh Concert Hall where the auditions, the finalists’ rehearsals and finalists’ concert will be held.

 18. Competitors must be accompanied at all times by a parent or guardian.

-16. Competitors and their parent/guardian accept that by entry to the competition they unconditionally agree that their competition performance(s) may be recorded or broadcast in any media form by the Bromsgrove Young Musicians’ Platform acting on behalf of The Bromsgrove International Musicians’ Competition for use at the Trustees' discretion wholly or in part, without payment of any fee to the competitor or their parent/guardian, to promote the Competition and/or to raise funds to support the Competition.
+21. Competitors and their parent/guardian accept that by entry to the competition, they unconditionally agree that their competition performance(s) may be recorded or broadcast in any media form by the Bromsgrove Young Musicians’ Platform acting on behalf of The Bromsgrove International Musicians’ Competition for use at the Trustees' discretion wholly or in part, without payment of any fee to the competitor or their parent/guardian, to promote the Competition and/or to raise funds to support the Competition.
 Copyright in such recordings shall be the intellectual property of The Bromsgrove International Musicians’ Competition.